Ques 1. Which are the countries with which India shares land boundaries? Write a short note about India’s position among its neighbours.

 It lies to the west of India.
 It shares its boundary with our neighbouring country of Pakistan in the west.
 In its east lie the states of Uttar Pradesh and parts of Madhya Pradesh.
 To its north lie Punjab and Haryana.
 Gujarat and parts of Madhya Pradesh lie to its south.

 The Thar Desert or the Indian Desert is located in Rajasthan.
 Jaipur is the capital of Rajasthan.
-Goa, the smallest states of India, has an area of only 3,702km. (appr.
+Goa, the smallest state of India, has an area of only 3,702km. (appr.
 3.7 thousand km.).

 The Arabian Sea lies to the west of Goa.
 To its north lies Maharashtra and to its east and south lies Karnataka.
 Panaji is the capital of Goa.